 Cloud is the wave of the future for Windows desktop storage.
 In addition to providing substantial storage capacity at a reasonable cost, the automation and security features ensure that user productivity is enhanced.
 As EFSS vendor competition increases and storage costs decrease, organizations stand to gain with even more cloud storage at a lower cost.

 - Simplify desktop management and reduce costs by up to 40% –DellEMC and Intel®

-- Transform Desktop App MGMT w SaaS and Daas –VMware
+- VMware Horizon: Transform Virtual Desktop and App Management with SaaS and DaaS –VMware